tedhie/Sandbox/README.md

 Programme which gets a number and items from the user and mixes them into a user inputted number of groups, randomly.
 Good for mixing teams in sporting events.

 ### Skruv
-Programme which gets parameters of a screw or bolt from the users and calculates a chosen property, e.g. maxiumum yield strength or maximum torque.
+Programme which gets parameters of a screw or bolt from the users and calculates a chosen property, e.g. maximum yield strength or maximum torque.

+### Password Generator
+Generates passwords with certain characteristics based on input from the user